astral-sh/uv/docs/concepts/dependencies.md

 table follows the [PEP 621](https://packaging.python.org/en/latest/specifications/pyproject-toml/) standard.

-`project.dependencies` defines the packages that are required for the project, along with the version constraints that should be used when installing them.
+`project.dependencies` defines the list of packages that are required for the project, along with the version constraints that should be used when installing them.

-`project.dependencies` is structured as a list.
 Each entry includes a dependency name and version.
 An entry may include extras or environment markers for platform-specific packages.
 For example:

 ```toml title="pyproject.toml"
 [project]